This Page

 Ptolemy followed up on Hipparchus' work in the 2nd century.
 He confirmed that precession affected the entire sphere of fixed stars (Hipparchus had speculated that only the stars near the zodiac were affected), and concluded that 1° in 100 years was the correct rate of precession.

-Currently, this annual motion is about 50.3 seconds of arc per year or 1 degree every 71.6 years.
-The process is slow, but cumulative.
 A complete precession cycle covers a period of approximately 25,765 years, the so called Platonic year, during which time the equinox regresses a full 360° through all twelve constellations of the zodiac.

-Precessional movement is also the determining factor in the length of an astrological age.
 In ancient times the precession of the equinox referred to the motion of the equinox relative to the background stars in the zodiac; this is equivalent to the modern understanding.
-It acted as a method of keeping time in the Great Year.
+It acted as a method of keeping time in the Great Year [2,160 years]

 Egyptian Astronomy